craftAnalyst/Fresh_Cart_Ad_Spend_Analysis-Power-BI-/README.md

-# Fresh_Cart_Ad_Spend_Analysis-Power-BI-
+# Fresh_Cart_Ad_Spend_Analysis-Power-BI-   AMDARI
-This project analyzed marketing ad campaigns for Fresh Cart, an online grocery store, as part of the Amdari challenge.
-As a participant, my primary objective IS to optimize ad spending to enhance business outcomes.
-Through an in-depth exploration of the dataset, patterns and insights were uncovered to assess the effectiveness of various advertising strategies.
+This data analysis project analyzes marketing ad campaigns for Fresh Cart, an online grocery store to optimize ad spending in enhancing business outcomes through an in-depth exploration of the dataset.
+Patterns and insights were uncovered to assess the effectiveness of various advertising strategies to procure tactics that works best.

 ## Key aspects of the analysis included:

 🔹Data Exploration: Understanding campaign performance across different platforms, channels, and target demographics.
 🔹Insight Discovery: Identifying which strategies drove the highest return on ad spend (ROAS).
 🔹Targeted Recommendations: Proposing tailored approaches to allocate resources efficiently, ensuring maximum impact from the ad budget.
 The insights derived were instrumental in developing strategies that not only improved ad efficiency but also supported Fresh Cart in achieving better overall business results.

 ![amdari 1](https://github.com/user-attachments/assets/b9484885-5a24-4b15-aae1-7478ac541c4f)